saurvs/astro-rust/README.md

 **Jupiter**

-* apparent rectangular coordinates of Io, Europa, Ganymede, Callisto, with respect to Jupiter as seen from Earth
+* apparent rectangular coordinates of Io, Europa, Ganymede and Callisto with respect to Jupiter as seen from Earth
 * ephemeris for physical observations

 **Saturn**

-* apparent rectangular coordinates of Mimas, Enceladus, Tethys, Dione, Rhea, Titan, Hyperion, and Iapetus, with respect to Saturn as seen from Earth
+* apparent rectangular coordinates of Mimas, Enceladus, Tethys, Dione, Rhea, Titan, Hyperion, and Iapetus with respect to Saturn as seen from Earth
 * elements of Saturn's ring system

 **Transit**

-* Times of rise, transit and set for the stars, the planets, the Sun, and the Moon
+* Times of rise, transit and set for the stars, planets, Sun, and Moon

 **Ecliptic**

-* mean obliquity, using the IAU and Laskar methods
+* mean obliquity, using the IAU and Laskar formulae
-* angle between the ecliptic and the horizon
+* angle between the ecliptic and the horizon from Earth
-* longitudes of the two ecliptic points on the horizon
+* longitudes of the two ecliptic points on the horizon from Earth

 **Nutation** in